 Thermistors are electronic devices which sense temperature.
 As the temperature increases, the resistance decreases.
 Thermistors are used to sense outdoor air (OAT) and coil temperature (OCT).
-Refer to Fig. 14 for resistance values versus temperature.

 If the outdoor air or coil thermistor should fail, the control will flash the appropriate fault code.
-(See Table 4)
+(See table 3)